-- Video format: Select the encoding format to use in the live view. - Autoplay: Turn on to autoplay a muted video stream whenever you open the device in a new session. - Client stream information: Turn on to show dynamic information about the video stream used by the browser that shows the live video stream.
+- Autoplay: Turn on to autoplay a muted video stream whenever you open the device in a new session. - Client stream information: Turn on to show dynamic information about the video stream used by the browser that shows the live video stream.
 The bitrate information differs from the information shown in a text overlay, because of different information sources.
 The bitrate in the client stream information is the bitrate of the last second, and it comes from the encoding driver of the device.
 The bitrate in the overlay is the average bitrate of the last 5 seconds, and it comes from the browser.
 Both values cover only the raw video stream and not the additional bandwidth generated when it's transported over the network through UDP/TCP/HTTP. - Adaptive stream: Turn on to adapt the image resolution to the viewing client's actual display resolution, to improve the user experience and help prevent a possible overload of the client's hardware.
 The adaptive stream is only applied when you view the live video stream in the web interface in a browser.
 When adaptive stream is turned on, the maximum frame rate is 30 fps.
 If you take a snapshot while adaptive stream is turned on, it will use the image resolution selected by the adaptive stream. - Level grid: Click to show the level grid.
 The grid helps you decide if the image is horizontally aligned.
-Click O to hide it.

-- Pixel counter: Click to show the pixel counter.
+Click - O - Pixel counter: Click to show the pixel counter.
 Drag and resize the box to contain your area of interest.
-You can also define the pixel size of the box in the Width and Height fields. - Refresh: Click \bigcirc to refresh the still image in the live view. - PTZ controls (!) : Turn on to display PTZ controls in the live view.

-^(1:1) Click to show the live view at full resolution.
-If the full resolution is larger than your screen size, use the smaller image to navigate in the image.

-Click to show the live video stream in full screen.
+You can also define the pixel size of the box in the Width and Height fields. - Refresh: Click to refresh the still image in the live view. - : Turn on to display PTZ controls in the live view.
+PTZ controls - 1:1 Click to show the live view at full resolution.
+If the full resolution is larger than your screen size, use the smaller image to Click to show the live video stream in full screen.
 Press ESC to exit full screen mode.